If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 How do you handle the dizziness?

 - Avoid standing for a long time.
-If this is not possible, then try moving around or moving your feet to increase circulation.
+If this is not possible, try moving around or moving your feet to increase circulation.

 - Have small meals regularly to help keep your blood sugar levels in a good range.